aicenter/aicenter-parent/README.md

 # aicenter-parent
-Parent pom for most of the AIC projects
+Parent pom for the Smart Urban Mobility projects